apache/maven-site/content/markdown/guides/mini/guide-encryption.md

 - server entries in the `settings.xml` have passwords and/or keystore passphrases encrypted
   - for now - this is done via CLI **after** master password has been created and stored in appropriate location

+**Important:** The password encryption provided by Maven 3.x is *obfuscation-grade* (it relies on a single-hash key derivation and provides no authenticated encryption).
+It is useful to keep secrets out of logs and screenshots, but it will not resist a determined attacker with access to the encrypted values.
+It is not a substitute for proper secrets management: keep restrictive file permissions on your `settings.xml` (e.g. `chmod 600`), prefer a secrets vault or your CI/CD secret store, or move to [Maven 4](./guide-encryption-4.html) for stronger protection.

 ## How to create a master password

 Use the following command line: